xnning/Consistent-Subtyping-for-All/README.md

 # Consistent Subtyping for All

-This is the supplementary materials for paper *Consistent Subtyping for All* published in ESOP 2018 and its follow-up journal submission.
+This is the supplementary materials for paper *Consistent Subtyping for All*, published in ESOP 2018, and its significant extended version, published in TOPLAS.

 ## Road Map